dhoyle/splicedocs-jekyll/pages/OnPrem/Intro.OnPremiseOnly.md

 ### Version Information

-This site contains the documentation for version 2.6 of Splice Machine, and also applies to our August 2017 2.5 patch release (v2.5.0.1729 and above).
+This site contains the documentation for version 2.7.0 of Splice Machine.

 If you're using an earlier version, you'll find the documentation here: